 When the barge is travelling you can either relax in the living room or on the outdoor deck, soak up the sun in the outdoor jacuzzi, or cycle or walk between two stops, exploring the landscape and villages as you do so.

 The most any barge will travel is 6km per hour, but it also depends on the level of water.
 You can get on or off the barge in any dock along the way.

 5. Incredible Gastronomy on Board

 The barge’s master chef prepares fresh, seasonal, regional cuisine daily.
 Food is locally sourced using the best local ingredients depending on the season.
-Breakfast buffets include fresh pastries and breads from a local bakery, cheese and charcuterie platters, fresh fruits, freshly squeezed juices, and cereal with milk or yogurt.
+Breakfast buffets include fresh pastries and bread from a local bakery, cheese and charcuterie platters, fresh fruits, freshly squeezed juices, and cereal with milk or yogurt.
 Chef also has a different special every day, like pancakes, crepes, waffles, etc, and can also prepare eggs to order.

 And you’ll never go hungry should you need something to eat in between meals – every afternoon there were tea and sweets, while in the evenings they served cocktails with canapes.
-Tea and coffee was always available too.
+Tea and coffee were always available too.

 I was so impressed at how outstanding barge cruising in France was.
 It truly was an exceptional experience.
 From the beautifully appointed cabins to the exquisitely prepared foods and the exceptional service, the cruise itself was pure perfection.

 Traveling slowly through the French countryside was much nicer than I had expected, and I thoroughly enjoyed the relaxing pace at which we moved.
 It was pleasant to step off the barge and walk alongside it or tour a nearby village practically untouched by tourism.